 Although Biocartis directly invoices its customers, prices for its products are driven by the level of reimbursement to which its customers are entitled either by public payers or private insurance companies.
 Each national health system and private insurer considers different aspects when deciding whether or not to reimburse an IVD test, such as the cost to society or the price.
-Although most IdyllaTM assays in Biocartis' product offering today contain biomarkers that are already included in the clinical guidelines and are as such mostly already reimbursed by third-party payers, changes in reimbursement levels or methods may positively or negatively affect sales of IdyllaTM products.
+Biocartis' product offering today includes both tests with biomarkers that are already included in the clinical guidelines and are as such already reimbursed by third-party payers, and tests with novel content that is not yet under reimbursement.
+As such, changes in reimbursement levels or methods may positively or negatively affect sales of IdyllaTM products.
 Through its partners or directly, Biocartis therefore works with several specialized consulting companies that also have specialized skills in reimbursement and market access, or contacts with payors.